 Light reveals the chemical components of the atmosphere

 The UNIGE FOUR ACES1 team, which is also part of the NCCR PlanetS at the Department of Astronomy of the Faculty of Science of the UNIGE, had observed this planet precisely as it was moving in front of its host star (i.e. during a transit).
-During transit, a tiny fraction of the light from the star filters through the planet’s atmosphere and analysis of this filtered light can reveal the chemical composition of the atmosphere.
-This is achieved with a spectrograph, an instrument that spreads white light into its component colours, called a spectrum.
-If present among the components of the atmosphere, iron vapour would leave a well-recognisable fingerprint in the spectrum of the planet.
+During transit, a tiny fraction of the light from the star filters through the planet’s atmosphere, and analysis of this filtered light can reveal the chemical composition of the atmosphere.
+This is achieved with a spectrograph, an instrument that spreads white light into its component colors, called a spectrum.
+If present among the components of the atmosphere, iron vapor would leave a well-recognizable fingerprint in the spectrum of the planet.

 This discovery reveals the atmospheric properties of a new class of so-called “ultra-hot Jupiter.”
 However, scientists believe that many exoplanets have completely evaporated in environments similar to KELT-9b.
 Although this planet is probably massive enough to withstand total evaporation, this new study demonstrates the strong impact of stellar radiation on the composition of the atmosphere.
 Indeed, these observations confirm that the high temperatures reigning on this planet break apart most molecules, including those containing iron or titanium.
 In cooler giant exoplanets, these atomic species are thought to be hidden within gaseous oxides or in the form of dust particles, making them hard to detect.
 This is not the case on KELT-9b.
 “This planet is a unique laboratory to analyze how atmospheres can evolve under intense stellar radiation,” concludes David Ehrenreich, principal investigator with the UNIGE’s FOUR ACES team.